Overnight Energy: Climate Summit Day 2 — Biden says US will work with other countries on climate innovation

-Category: Environment Hits: 3TGIF!
+Category: Environment Hits: 8TGIF!
 Welcome to Overnight Energy, your source for the day’s energy and environment news.Please send tips and comments to Rachel Frazin at This email address is being protected from spambots.
 You need JavaScript enabled to view it. .
 Follow her on Twitter: @RachelFrazin .
 Reach Zack Budryk at This email address is being protected from spambots.
 You need JavaScript enabled to view it. or...

 Read more https://thehill.com/policy/energy-environment/overnights/550032-overnight-energy-biden-says-us-will-work-with-other